top of page

 Night PA

+The Night PA is the PA that comes into the writers’ office in the evening on shows when the room tends to keep their writers late.
 My job was to get dinner for the writers and then, at the end of the night, print out all the scripts that would be needed for all the departments, writers and actors the next day.

-Then I moved up to…
+After one season as a Night PA, I moved up to…

 Writers' PA

 This was basically the same job, except my day would now start at 10am.
 I would get coffee and lunch for the writers, take them to set, at times help out on set.
 That sort of thing.
+It's equally as un-glamorous as the Night PA job, except with a Writers' PA job you may actually be able to have a life in the evenings.

 One of the writers on this scripted comedy I was working on got their own show, and I was brought over and moved up to…